Learning Objectives

 Aging treatment (T6): 190°C × 18 hours (artificial aging)

-Widely used as aircraft structural materials, including rivets and wing spars.
+This alloy is widely used as an aircraft structural material, for example in rivets and wing spars.

-3.6 Practice: Precipitation Simulation of Al-Cu-Mg Alloy System
+3.6 Practice: Precipitation Simulation of an Al-Cu-Mg Alloy System

 """